Bianca Manalo

 Pamela Bianca Ramos Manalo (born November 28, 1986) is a Filipino actress and beauty pageant titleholder.
 She was the Binibining Pilipinas Universe 2009 winner, and represented the Philippines at Miss Universe 2009, but she was unplaced.

 In October 2010, she was cast in the ABS-CBN television series Juanita Banana on a title role until the show ended in February 2011.
 In February 2012, she became the first Asian woman to become an endorser of L'Oreal Matrix.

 Family and personal life

 Manalo has two American and Filipino bloodlines.
 She is the sister of Miss World 2002 Top 10 Finalist Katherine Anne Manalo and Binibining Pilipinas 2016/Miss Globe 2016 3rd Runner-Up Nichole Marie Manalo, and the niece of Miss International 1968 Top 15 Semi-finalist Nini Ramos.

 Prior to joining the Binibining Pilipinas pageant, Manalo worked as a flight attendant for the domestic operations of Philippine Airlines.
 She graduated from Assumption College San Lorenzo with a degree in (Advertising).
 In 2018, she began dating Senator Win Gatchalian.
+In January 2026, Gatchalian stated in an interview that his love life was "non-existent", confirming the end of their eight-year relationship.
+Amidst rumors linking Manalo to British entrepreneur Jonathan Sterling and his recent split with Celeste Cortesi, the titleholder of Miss Universe Philippines 2022, Manalo released a statement from her agency denying the rumors, asserting that Manalo was still single and not in any relationship.